r4work/starter-academic/content/tutorials/Data-Analysis-with-SPSS/Dataentry.md

 # Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
 weight: 1
 ---
 Once you are ready with your data collected through a questionnaire, open SPSS on your computer.
-Select the variable view from the bttom left tab.
+Select the variable view from the bttom left tab.{{< figure library="true" src="Views_SPSS.jpg" title="SPSS Variable view" >}}